Gayatrimurali/GitHub-Advanced-Security-with-Azure-DevOps/Labs/Module4.md

     ![Image](media/advlab4n4.png)

 1. Click Commit to save changes.
-Enter **Fixalert** for branch name  and link any work item ,check **Create a pull request**, then click Commit again.
+Enter **Fixalert** for the branch name and link any work item, check **Create a pull request**, then click Commit again.

     ![Image](media/d06.png)